-In 2022 KMG plans to initiate technical analysis to identify core risk factors under various climate scenarios, complete a stress-test, and prepare TCFD aligned reporting.
-This will help the Company to identify, assess and manage the risks and opportunities associated with climate change and allow identifying and setting measurable climate-related metrics and targets to be included in the climate strategy ensuring effective climate action and to inform it's investment planning.
+in 2023, KMG, with the support of the EBRD, began work on technical analysis to identify the main risk factors in various climatic scenarios and prepare a disclosure report in accordance with the TCFD recommendations.
+This will help the Company identify, assess and manage the risks and opportunities associated with climate change, as well as identify and establish measurable climate-related indicators and targets for inclusion in a climate strategy that ensures effective actions in the field of climate change, and to justify its investment planning.